anhnguyendepocen/quant-geo/01-Lesson.md

 ![](01-Lesson_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Describe what you see.
-What does the warning mean?
+-   Describe what you see.
+-   What does the warning mean?

-Is ozone concentration higher on windy days?
-Make a plot and answer this question.
+-   Is ozone concentration higher on windy days?
+Hint: Make another plot to answer this question.